willnorris/imageproxy/README.md

 [codercat URL]: http://localhost:8080/500/https://octodex.github.com/images/codercat.jpg

+### Referrer Whitelist ###

+You can limit images to only be accessible for certain hosts in the HTTP referrer header.
+This may be useful to prevent others from hotlinking to images, and using your valuable bandwidth!
+It can be enabled be running:

+    imageproxy  -referrers example.com

+Reload the [codercat URL][], and you should now get an error message.
+You can specify multiple hosts as a comma separated list, or prefix a host value with `*.` to allow all sub-domains as well.

 ### Host whitelist ###

 You can limit the remote hosts that the proxy will fetch images from using the